 "I'll be fine."
 I am not about to become a burden on the wizarding public.
 I can brew potions to sell through apothecary shops.
 I won't starve.
 Don't you worry your pretty little head about me.
 Once I walk out that door, I won't be your problem any more.

 She nodded.
 "Good luck, then."
-Suddenly, she stood up on tiptoes and planted a quick kiss on his cheek as his eyes widened in surprise and he took a quick, involuntary step back.
+Suddenly, she stood up on tiptoes and gave him a quick hug as he took a fast, involuntary step back.
 "Take care of yourself, sir.
 Don't forget to do your exercises, at least for another two weeks.
 And don't be a stranger."

 The corners of his mouth turned down.
 Pretty words, words she could not possibly mean.
 She would be only too glad to get rid of her unpleasant patient.
 He looked at her again.
 She had been kind.
 It was her job, of course, but she had been kind.
 He nodded, and turned to leave.